char26/TalentBot/README.md

 ### Save talents

-$$save build-name build-string
+$$save class build-name build-string

 Example saving a build for Fire Mage in Raid:
-$$save Fire-Raid B8DAAAAAAAAAAAAAAAAAAAAAAkkAhWiESSBk0SIiISCAAAAAAAAAOABSEKJJSSkkkkUAAAA
+$$save Mage Fire-Raid B8DAAAAAAAAAAAAAAAAAAAAAAkkAhWiESSBk0SIiISCAAAAAAAAAOABSEKJJSSkkkkUAAAA

 Here are the arguments for each part of the command: save